Metric connections with parallel skew-symmetric torsion: Introduction

-{\sc Acknowledgment.} This work was completed during a ``Research in Pairs'' stay at the Mathematisches Forschungsinstitut, Oberwolfach, Germany in 2018.
-We warmly thank the institute for the excellent research conditions offered.
-We would like thank Ilka Agricola for comments on our work and in particular for pointing out recent research related to our results.
+{\sc Acknowledgments.} This work was completed during two ``Research in Pairs'' stays at the MFO, Germany and at the CIRM, France.
+We warmly thank both institutes for the excellent research conditions offered.
+We would also like to thank the anonymous referee for several suggestions of improvement and Ilka Agricola for comments on our work and in particular for pointing out recent research related to our results.